Achievable logoAchievable logo

 • A new study suggests that…

-Whenever a passage begins with an old idea, skip ahead to the transition word to find the main point.
-The old idea is almost always irrelevant.
+Whenever a passage begins with an old idea, look for the transition word and focus on what comes after it.
+The old idea is usually background, not the main point.

 For example: